andres81/The-Self-Actualization-Project/documentation/software/backend/user-management/use-cases/README.md

 ### UC1 - User login

 Given a subject id, a user is retrieved from the database.
-If user is not found, the user is created by __*UC2 - User registration*__.
+If the user is not found, the user is created by __*UC2 - User registration*__.
 After the user is retrieved, a pair of access and refresh tokens are created.
 The access token contains the authorization claims (roles/scopes).
 The tokens are returned in the response to the client.

-### UC2 - User registration

-Given a subject id, a new user account is created and persisted in the database.
-The unique identifier of the user account is returned.

-### UC3 - Exchange refresh token for a new access token
+### UC2 - Exchange refresh token for a new access token

 Given a refresh token, a new access token and refresh token are created and returned.
 The refresh token is thoroughly checked or otherwise the process is cancelled.

-### UC4 - Logout
+### UC3 - Logout

 Logout consists of removing the refresh token stored with which the user could refresh the access token.
 This does imply it might take a while before access is completely withdrawn from all devices as the access tokens have an expiry time (one hour for example).

-### UC5 - Google Authentication
+### UC4 - Google Authentication

 Google login consists of a user authenticating with Google, after which Google will send the
 [Google ID token](https://developers.google.com/identity/gsi/web/guides/verify-google-id-token)
 back.
 The backend Google Login starts upon receiving the Google ID token.
 This token contains the subject id that uniquely identifies the user to Google.
-As the Google docs recommend, this subject id is used to uniquely identify the user within this project for Google logins.
+As the Google Docs recommend, this subject id is used to uniquely identify the user within this project for Google logins.